MichaelCurrin/docsify-js-tutorial/docs/README.md

 If you want know a summary view of what the defaults are for the app on `index.html`, see the _Docsify_ [config.js](https://github.com/docsifyjs/docsify/blob/develop/src/core/config.js) script.

+## Setup Github Pages site

+If you followed the steps above, you'll have a locally running docs site.

+Now, commit and push the files to Github.

+Next, edit your repo's setting on Github.
+Select the option to serve your `master` directory as a Github Pages site.
+If you refresh the settings page, you will see a link to your site there.

+Open the link in the browser.

 ## Docsify CLI